Learn More About How We Treat Better!

 It has been stated that back pain is the most common cause of disability in adults under the age of 45.
 Older individuals also suffer chronic and sometimes function-altering back pain.
 Most workplace or medical service-designed programs have made little progress in reducing low back pain causes and consequences.
 Kulp Physical Therapy is uniquely suited in treating low back pain causes and consequences.
 We take an approach of evaluation and treatment, which looks at the whys, and hows that create low back pain.
 Back pain can be categorized into upper back pain and lower back pain.

 This article will concentrate on lower back pain.
 Most medical practitioners agree that back pain can come from multiple sources.
 Some of the sources include lumbar discs, vertebral and facet joints, organs, nerves, and most importantly, the muscles.
 Most disc, joint, nerve and muscle disorders are influenced by posture; work, household, and recreational activities; nutritional and hormonal imbalances, as well as psychological factor(s).
-Kulp Physical Therapy and Massage will look at each of these factors in determining how they are influencing individuals' pain and how each factor overlaps with each other.
+Kulp Physical Therapy will look at each of these factors in determining how they are influencing individuals' pain and how each factor overlaps with each other.

 for Shoulder Tendinitis/ Impingement Syndrome